20 Things You Must Know About Korean Culture

 1. Take off your shoes when you arrive – or not.

 An increasing number of time-crunched locals are going the Western way and keeping their shoes on their feet.
 Since you probably won’t know which camp your host is in, follow their lead to be absolutely sure.

-2. Don't be too surprised to see the locals using their middle finger to point, tap a touch screen, or otherwise refer to something.
+2. Don’t be too surprised to see Korean people using their middle finger to point, tap a touch screen, or otherwise refer to something.